The Coffee Taster’s Flavor Wheel: Not Just for Experts

-What is the coffee flavour wheel?
+What is the coffee flavor wheel?

-Since it was first published in 1995, the Specialty Coffee Association (SCA) Coffee Taster’s Flavour Wheel has been an invaluable tool for coffee professionals.
+Since it was first published in 1995, the Specialty Coffee Association (SCA) Coffee Taster’s Flavor Wheel has been an invaluable tool for coffee professionals.
 The idea was to create a common vocabulary that tasters could use when cupping and was based on similar wheels for wine and beer.

-Using the coffee taster’s flavour wheel
+Using the coffee taster’s flavor wheel

 Some parts of the chart will be closer to aromas, others to tastes, but most are a mixture of both.

 It’s important first of all to understand what is meant by “flavor”.
 It combines aroma (sensed by the nose) and taste (sensed by the mouth), making up a multisensory experience.

 1. Start in the middle

 Here you’ll find broadly grouped flavors.
 You might not be able to describe what you taste yet, but you should be able to determine whether it’s fruity, earthy, or nutty, for example.
 There’s also a category for “other,” which includes some of the more unpleasant tastes that come with defects in coffee beans.